 - Creative Teams

-5. Use that information
+5. Use the Information

 Sounds obvious, but sadly, this is the step where most companies drop the ball.
 The Customer Persona should actually guide every decision your company makes, not just the messages that you send out.
 In many cases, this vital document is sent in one email blast and then forgotten.